-For the last decades, chemists have tried to replace harmful reagents in oxidation processes in order to reduce hazardous waste treatment.
-In this problem, potassium peroxomonosulfate has been chosen as oxidizing agent, because it only produces non-toxic and non-polluting sulfate salts.
-It is provided here as Oxone[®].
+For decades, chemists have tried to replace harmful reagents in oxidation processes in order to reduce hazardous waste treatment.
+In this problem, potassium peroxomonosulfate is used as an oxidizing agent because it only produces non-toxic and non-polluting sulfate salts.
+It is provided here as Oxone®.
 Furthermore, the reaction itself is performed in a mixture of water and ethanol, which are classified as green solvents.

-Your task is to perform the oxidation of 4-nitrobenzaldehyde, to recrystallize the product, to compare TLC eluents and to check the purity of the product using TLC.
+Your task is to perform the oxidation of 4-nitrobenzaldehyde, to recrystallize the product, to compare TLC eluents, and to check the purity of the product using TLC.

-Note: Ethanol waste and eluent must be disposed of in the "Organic waste" bottle.
+Note: Ethanol waste and eluent must be disposed(zyňylmaly) of in the "Organic waste" bottle.